top of page

 Lot Size/Buildable Area

 Large lot is restricted by regulated areas.
-Only large enough for Fire Headquarters only.
+Large enough for only a Fire Headquarters.

 Regulatory/ Environmental